esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 4 - Automatic Light Sleep

 Like Automatic Modem Sleep, with the same restrictions.
 Once configured it's immediately active when a connection is established.
 During periods of long delay() the average current can drop to ~2 mA.
 In a network with sparse traffic you might get something near 2-5 mA average current.
-The LED blinks more slowly during this test as I'm doing delay(350) to get the modem to sleep.
+The LED blinks more slowly during this test as it's doing delay(350) to get the modem to sleep.

 ### Test 5 - Forced Light Sleep